strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 ### The Gateway API

-The Gateway API is a much more flexible and extensible take on north-south traffic than `Ingress`.
+The Gateway API is a much more flexible and extensible solution for north-south traffic than `Ingress`.
 The entirety of the Gateway API is beyond the scope of this post, but there are two resources in particular that will be of interest to us:

 1. `TCPRoute`s, which proxy unencrypted TCP traffic.
 2. `TLSRoute`s, which control encrypted TCP traffic.